 Everyone knows that confidence makes the world go round.
 Yes, I know that phrase is usually dedicated to love or money.
-However, very few would dispute that self-confidence is up there with some of the most important traits a person can possess.
+However, very few would dispute that self-confidence is up there with some of the most valuable traits a person can possess.
 It directly affects nearly every aspect of our lives, and if we are lucky enough to have had a series of experiences that have led us to have good self-confidence, it is proven that we are likely to be happier and more successful than those that don’t.
 Yes, you’re absolutely right, some children are born with naturally less confidence than others.
-But there is plenty that we can do within the home and classroom that improves confidence of all ages.
+But there is plenty that we can do within the home and classroom that improves the confidence of all ages.

 1. Give them your full attention.